Unity-Technologies/Graphics/com.unity.render-pipelines.high-definition/Documentation~/Override-Cloud-Layer.md

 After you add a **Cloud Layer** override, you must set the Volume to use **Cloud Layer**.
 The [Visual Environment](Override-Visual-Environment.md) override controls which type of clouds the Volume uses.
 In the **Visual Environment** override, navigate to the **Sky** section and set the **Cloud Type** to **Cloud Layer**.
 HDRP now renders a **Cloud Layer** for any Camera this Volume affects.
 To enable the **Cloud Layer** override, you must assign a Cloud Map.
 You can refer to the [Cloud Map](#CloudMap) section to learn about the cloud map format or how to find the example cloud map texture.

 The Cloud Layer will bake the cloud map to an intermediate texture, which is recomputed everytime a parameter changes.
-The resolution of the baked texture is determined by the **Cloud Texture Size** parameter in the HDRP asset.
+The resolution of the baked texture is determined by the **Resolution** parameter in the advanced settings of the inspector.
-Clouds shadows are also baked to a separate texture whose resolution is set by the **Cloud Shadows Size** parameter in the HDRP asset.
+Clouds shadows are also baked to a separate texture whose resolution is set by the **Shadows Resolution** parameter.

 <a name="CloudMap"></a>